pedagogy (n): the art and science of teaching

-If you have an hour…listen to a podcast of my interview with Leigh, whose daughter is autistic.
-In an hour that is sometimes funny and sometimes heartbreaking, she tells me what she wishes all teachers knew about working with autistic kids.
+If you have an hour…listen to a podcast of my interview with Leigh, whose daughter has autism.
+In an hour that is sometimes funny and sometimes heartbreaking, she tells me what she wishes all teachers knew about teaching kids with autism.

 If you have 30 minutes…download and take the Gut-Level Teacher Reflection, a series of exercises to help you figure out what aspects of your teaching are really giving you problems.

 If you have 10 minutes…read the results of my Survey on School Administrators.
 In December of 2013, I surveyed 85 teachers in over 20 states about the things their administrators do that lift them up, and the things that crush them.
 Their comments are anonymous and completely honest — it’s a fascinating read.

 If you have 6 minutes…read Find Your Marigold, one of my oldest and most-read posts.
 It was the post that gave birth to the category “Rants and Pep Talks,” and was the first idea I really had to get off my chest when I started this site.

 If you have 4 minutes…learn how to use the Reciprocal Learning Strategy, a really neat twist on pair work that can be used in any subject area.
 Also visit my growing YouTube channel, where I have videos on instructional strategies, classroom management, technology, and design.

 If you have less than one minute…take a quick look at Genius Nuggets, my collection of fresh wisdom from famous and not-so-famous educators and other smart folks.

 If you’re wondering who masterminds this site, go to About the Author.

 If you like what I’m doing here and want to help me for very little time, money, or effort, please read How to Support this Site.